lutzky/lutzky.github.io/content/posts/2020-11-07-editing-old-family-videos.md

 ## Splitting video

+> Note from the future (2021-12-25): [LosslessCut](https://mifi.no/losslesscut/) does a _far_ better job of this than my hacky scripts, and is far easier to use.

 At this point, I watch the video through, writing down key points of what's going on with approximate time-codes.
 It helps to do 3-4 different tapes of this before moving forward, as it gives you a feel for what the "logical separation" to smaller chunks is.
 I usually define those chunks as "different set of consecutive days" (usually just one), but it helps to have all the timecodes available in text so you don't have to re-watch.
 I recommend using a player that supports faster-than-realtime viewing, such as VLC (speed up, stop on "hey what was that", rewind, watch at regular speed).
 This is the most time-consuming part.

 After this, I decide on the section structure, and need to determine the precise frames where I want to split.
 Since most video players aren't designed to "go back one frame", I actually open the video in a video editor (the free HitFilm Express, in my case).
 I start with the rough time-codes from the previous step, and step frame-by-frame back-and-forth until I find the first and last usable frames of a section.
 I write these to a `points.txt` file with the following syntax: